Striving to recruit a qualified student population that reflects the diversity in our region and society.

 The occupational therapy doctoral degree (OTD) is a 109-credit, entry-level program that will prepare students as generalists to provide high quality occupational therapy services to serve their patients, to be responsive to changes in health care, to expand care to underserved communities, and to engage in scholarship/research in occupational science and occupational therapy.

-The program will admit 26 each year, and offer continuous enrollment for 8 consecutive semesters, where summers are included as a separate semester (approximately 32 courses including 6 months of fieldwork).
+The program will admit approximately 30 students each?year, to complete 8 consecutive semesters, where summers are included as a separate semester (approximately 32 courses including 6 months of fieldwork).
 Fieldwork will be integrated throughout the curriculum (for a total of 28 weeks plus the doctoral experiential internship).
-Students must complete 24 weeks of Level II fieldwork as well as the individual 14-week capstone experience within 12 months following the completion of the didactic portion of the program.
-The doctoral capstone experience is started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2018 ACOTE OTD Standard D.1.3.

-Accreditation Note
+Accreditation

-The entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Pre-accreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-The program must complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist.
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

-In addition, students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 12 months following the completion of the didactic portion of the program.
+In addition, Students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 12 months following the completion of the didactic portion of the program.
 The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2018 ACOTE OTD Standard D.1.3.

-Admissions Criteria
+Admission Criteria

 The OTD program admissions process uses a holistic approach to admissions valuing both cognitive and non-cognitive traits to evaluate the strength of applicants to ensure a more balance admission decision.

-Non-cognitive traits are demonstrated through things such as, work experience, volunteerism, responses to written and video recorded questions, and statements given on OTCAS that show your skills as a communicator, collaborator, health advocate, and professional.
+Non-cognitive traits are demonstrated through things such as, work experience, volunteerismresponses to written and video recorded questions, and statements given on OTCAS that show your skills as a communicator, collaborator, health advocate, and professional.
 Cognitive traits or academic elements include standardized test scores and your grades in prerequisite courses.

-You must provide evidence of completion, with a grade of 3.0 or better, in the prerequisite undergraduate courses listed below.
-If your class fulfills a requirement, but is under a different title, please upload the syllabus to the OTCAS website under the supporting information quadrant (documents), where it gives you an option to upload and you can add the document there.
+If your class fulfills a requirement, but is under a different title, please upload the syllabus to the OTCAS website under the supporting information quadrant (documents), where it gives you an option to upload and you can add the syllabus there.

 Natural Sciences (12 credit minimum)